Projects

 Nomi Club

-Created in response to a mock brief for a modern, edgy food collective, this logo balances boldness with simplicity.
+Created in response to a brief for a modern, edgy food collective, this logo balances boldness with simplicity.
 The aim was to reflect a youthful, no-fuss attitude, something fresh, confident, and slightly rebellious.
 Fun serif typography and sharp shapes give it a contemporary edge, designed to stand out across digital and physical platforms.

 A circular black vase with two floral business cards inside, one showing a blue flower illustration and the words 'Blossom + Root,' and the other with a green tree logo and business details.
 A color palette at the top shows blue, cream, green, and dark green shades.